 Another telling photo from 1930s-era Pittsburgh shows a lunch counter with African-American patrons, three decades prior to integration would even begin taking place in other parts of the U.S.

-Here are a few of our favorite Greek-immigrant photos you might not have seen before.
+Here are 14 of our favorite early Greek immigrant photos you might not have seen before.

 Greek Bootblacks in Indianapolis.
 This photo from August 1908 shows young Greek boys, thousands of whom arrived in the U.S. illegally to become “bootblacks” or shoe shiners in major cities.
 (Photo / U.S. Library of Congress)

 A group of Utah’s Greek immigrants from Crete are seen with handguns and liquor.
 (Photo / Utah State Historical Society)

 Nick Maropoulakis owned a shoe repair shop in Youngstown, Ohio with his brother George.
 The brothers were from Hania, Crete.
 Photo from the early 1920s.

 A Greek-owned diner in Pittsburgh’s Hill District circa 1930s.
 The owners are pictured serving African-American patrons more than three decades before the Civil Rights Movement would take place.

 George Chaconas at his grocery store in Washington D.C. in 1915.
 In the far background is the Washington Monument.
 The store was in the area now swallowed up by the government office buildings of Federal Triangle.
 (Photo / Harris & Ewing via Shorpy)